InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 	- Complies with *basic style guide*(#) - *Oops!
 We have not yet developed this*

-### Requirements: Level 3 - Agreed
+### Requirements: Level 3 - Validated

-Patterns of level 3 are stored in the directory `/3-agreed`.
+Patterns of level 3 are stored in the directory `/3-validated`.

 - Document types:
 	- Patterns (`pattern-*.md`)